The Mendoza College of Business MBA: What You Need To Know

 In addition to a required internship for two-year MBAs, all students have opportunities to engage in off-campus study programs in Silicon Valley or Chile in a seven-week immersion into the local community along with direct insight from active industry practitioners in the tech industry and international business industry.
 There also are several international immersion trips, including two-week trips to Beijing and Shanghai, China, as well as Santiago, Chile, and Sao Paulo, Brazil.

 One of the hallmarks of a Notre Dame MBA occurs once you graduate.
-Mendoza boasts an incredibly strong alumni network, especially for a school that isn’t ranked in the top ten.
-Outside of the University of Southern California’s Marshall School, where the Trojan network is known to be exceptional, a Notre Dame MBA delivers enduring value thanks to those close-knit connections.
+Mendoza boasts an incredibly strong alumni network so it is no surprise that a Notre Dame MBA delivers enduring value thanks to those close-knit connections.

 Mendoza College of Business MBA Rankings Data